rhamaa/RhamaaCMS-Docs/README.md

 # RhamaaCMS Documentation

-Dokumentasi lengkap untuk RhamaaCMS - Template Wagtail untuk pengembangan cepat.
+Complete documentation for RhamaaCMS - Wagtail template for rapid development.

+Available in multiple languages:
+- 🇺🇸 **English** (Default)
+- 🇮🇩 **Bahasa Indonesia**

-## Tentang RhamaaCMS
+## About RhamaaCMS

-RhamaaCMS adalah template proyek yang dirancang untuk membuat build [Wagtail](https://wagtail.org) dengan cepat.
-Template ini dilengkapi dengan halaman pre-defined, blok konten, fungsionalitas lengkap, dan data fixtures untuk mempercepat proses pengembangan.
+RhamaaCMS is a project template designed to create [Wagtail](https://wagtail.org) builds quickly.
+The template comes with pre-defined pages, content blocks, complete functionality, and data fixtures to accelerate the development process.

-## Fitur Dokumentasi
+## Documentation Features

-- ✨ **Panduan Instalasi** - Langkah demi langkah setup RhamaaCMS
+- ✨ **Installation Guide** - Step-by-step RhamaaCMS setup
-- 🚀 **Quick Start** - Mulai dengan cepat dalam hitungan menit
+- 🚀 **Quick Start** - Get started in minutes
-- 📖 **Panduan Lengkap** - Dokumentasi mendalam untuk semua fitur
+- 📖 **Complete Guide** - In-depth documentation for all features
-- 🎨 **Kustomisasi** - Cara mengkustomisasi template dan tampilan
+- 🎨 **Customization** - How to customize templates and appearance
-- 🚢 **Deployment** - Deploy ke berbagai platform (Fly.io, Divio, dll)
+- 🚢 **Deployment** - Deploy to various platforms (Fly.io, Divio, etc.)
-- 🧪 **Testing** - Panduan testing dan quality assurance
+- 🧪 **Testing** - Testing and quality assurance guide
-- 🤝 **Kontribusi** - Cara berkontribusi pada proyek
+- 🤝 **Contributing** - How to contribute to the project
+- 🌍 **Multi-language** - Available in English and Indonesian

 ## Menjalankan Dokumentasi Lokal